semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 - Historical scanning can slow down scan times.
 Depending on the size of your repository history, scans can finish under 5 minutes to more than 60 minutes for extreme cases.
 - Within Semgrep AppSec Platform, historical scan findings are not automatically marked as **Fixed**.
 Findings can only exist in two states: `Open` or `Ignored`.
 Because Semgrep scans do not automatically detect historical findings as fixed, you must manually rotate and triage the secret as `Ignored`.
-- With historical scanning enabled, the CLI may display duplicate instances of the same secret finding if it occurs across various commits or branches.
-This is to ensure thorough analysis by presenting all occurrences.
-However, when utilizing the Semgrep AppSec Platform, findings from historical scans are deduplicated.
-Consequently, you'll encounter only one entry for each distinct secret, irrespective of its multiple appearances in your Git history..
+- With historical scanning enabled, the CLI output displays secrets still present in the current version of the code twice: once at the commit where they were initially added and once at the current commit from the standard Secrets scan.
+Semgrep AppSec Platform deduplicates the two findings and displays the secret as a current rather than a historical one.

 ### Size of commit history